gatesphere/jedi/README.md

 ## Overview

 jedi is a small, experimental language focused on two fundamental concepts: immutable state and dataflow.  jedi is not a dataflow language (such as [Mana](https://github.com/jeremytregunna/Mana)), nor is it a functional language (such as [Haskell](http://www.haskell.org/haskellwiki/Haskell)).
-Rather, jedi is a representational language founded upon a few featured data types: disturbances and contemplations, which map directly to edges and states of a finite state machine model of computation.
+Rather, jedi is a representational language founded upon a few featured data types: disturbances and contemplations, which map directly to edges and states of a finite state machine model of computation, here modeled as a meditation.

 ### Syntax example